 This five-year degree is designed to help you build the skills you’ll need as a dental professional.
 The Institute of Dentistry at Barts and the London follows a new and innovative curriculum: you’ll study care of the mouth, including prevention and treatment of dental diseases, screening for oral cancers, managing trauma, orthodontics and oral surgery.

 Our location in east London means you’ll serve a population of great diversity and encounter a wide range of disease, including some of the more unusual oral cancers.
-You’ll be exposed to patients early on, and as you progress in your studies you’ll work in our outreach clinics in Canary Wharf, Stratford and Southend-on-Sea.
+You’ll be exposed to patients early on, and as you progress in your studies you’ll work in our outreach clinics in Canary Wharf and Stratford.